-COUNSELING FOR PARTNERS OF SEX ADDICTS
+COUNSELING FOR PARTNERS OF SEX & PORN ADDICTS

-Learning about your partner has betrayed you with sex addiction or pornography addiction is devastating and confusing.
+Learning that your partner has betrayed you with sex addiction or pornography addiction is devastating and confusing.
 Perhaps finding out about your partner’s out-of-control behaviors confirms suspicions that you’ve had for some time that something isn’t right, or perhaps your partner was so adept at keeping his secret life hidden from you that you’re learning about his behaviors for the first time.
 Either way, you’re likely to feel rage, anger, sadness, confusion, and alone.